 The story follows a creature called Gift, who is sent by the game’s developers to save a kidnapped princess character and save the day.
 Aside from some small comedic elements and the breaking of the fourth wall, the game’s story has very little else going for it.
 The opening cutscene would seem to suggest that this game is a comedy by genre, but the atmosphere it portrays throughout the rest of the title would suggest something different and inconsistent to the initially supposed tableau that the game opens on, which makes for a very contradictory experience.

 Originality – 0/10

-Overall, Gift is a hopelessly lacklustre gaming experience and one that I am not able to recommend under any circumstance.
-It unoriginal, riddled with errors and certainly as forgettable as it’s level of obscurity would suggest.
+Overall, Gift is a hopelessly lackluster gaming experience and one that I am not able to recommend under any circumstance.
+It’s unoriginal, riddled with errors, and certainly as forgettable as its level of obscurity would suggest.